GPS of Start: 41.244323, -111.969962 (Ogden)

 The Road Trip

 There’s plenty of variety on this drive.
 Like other drives that run east from valleys into mountains, the Ogden River Scenic Byway follows a narrow canyon away from the urban center and up into spectacular alpine landscapes.
 Along the way to its high point of nearly 9,000 feet at Monte Cristo Summit, it passes through a complex quartzite gorge, a beautiful high valley, and some of the finest mountain meadows and forest in Northern Utah.
-Also along the way are significant man-made attractions that include a genuine monastery and prize-winning hamburgers.
+Also along the way are significant man-made attractions and prize-winning hamburgers.

 The road is paved the entire way and suitable for all vehicles.
 Weekend traffic in summer and during the ski season can be heavy between Ogden and Huntsville.
 Beyond Huntsville it is doubtful you will see much traffic along Highway 39, especially beyond the high point at Monte Cristo.
 Expect snow anytime after September.
 The road through the canyon above Ogden can be very difficult when icy and inconvenient for large RVs.
 East of Huntsville the byway is subject to winter snow closures.
 Inquire in Ogden or Huntsville as to the current status of this road.